tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 universe kept me up at night, and shaped the way I thought.
-Although Niven's writing had some mildly conservative tendencies, especially when under the influence of his militaristic writing partner Jerry Pournelle, it is also permeated with a very liberal philosophy of non-judgemental tolerance of other lifestyles, a philosophy made explicit in one of *Niven's Laws*: "The only universal message in science fiction: There exist minds that think as well as you do, but differently."
+Although Niven's writing had some mildly conservative tendencies, especially when under the influence of his militaristic writing partner Jerry Pournelle, it is also permeated with the necessity of a very liberal philosophy of non-judgemental tolerance of alien lifestyles, a philosophy made explicit in one of *Niven's Laws*: "The only universal message in science fiction: There exist minds that think as well as you do, but differently."

 It's clear I wasn't the only one spellbound.
 Niven's ideas have been influential throughout science fiction culture.
-Bank's Culture's Orbitals and the understandably much rarer full Rings are clear descendants, as is the eponymous megastructure/superweapon of the juggernaut *Halo* franchise, and countless other works.
+Bank's Culture's Orbitals and the understandably much rarer full Rings are clear descendants, as is the eponymous megastructure/superweapon of the juggernaut *Halo* franchise, and countless other imitators.
 Niven's meticulous hard-SF approach to fantasy in *The Magic Goes Away*, and in particular his concept of the conservation of *mana*, was an influence on *Magic: The Gathering*, as acknowledged in the card Nevinyrral's Disk (Niven's name backwards), which uses magic to simultaneously accelerate it's own spin, and to hold itself together, thus rapidly using up all the mana in an area, rendering further magic unusable.
 Movies such as